grpc/grpc.io/content/en/docs/guides/custom-name-resolution.md

 scale-downs.

 In addition, a custom name resolver may provide the client connection with a _service config_.
-A service config is essentially a JSON object that defines arbitrary configuration specifying how traffic should be routed to and load balanced across a particular service.
+A service config is a JSON object that defines arbitrary configuration specifying how traffic should be routed to and load balanced across a particular service.
 At its most basic, this can be used to specify things like that a particular service should use the round robin load